Skip to Content

 • Avoid deserted and poorly lit areas- Try to stick to populated areas where there are plenty of people and businesses around.
 You’re less likely to experience crime in these areas.

 • Don’t be overly paranoid about safety- If you’re constantly worried about crime, you won’t have any fun.
 Take all of the necessary safety precautions outlined in this guide and enjoy your trip.
+You can’t control everything.

-In general, yes, Tijuana is a safe place for tourists to visit.
-Don’t miss out on this exciting city just because of its poor reputation.
 Tijuana isn’t just the dangerous border town that it’s made out to be in the news.
-It is the 6th largest city in Mexico after all.
+It is the 6th largest Mexican city after all.
 It is also a city full of friendly people, delicious food, fascinating culture, and great drinking and nightlife.
 Trendy bars, restaurants, and cafes are popping up all over the city.
 Tijuana is also the home of the best tacos that I’ve had in Mexico.
+If you’re visiting San Diego, it’s worth it to cross the border for a day or two to visit Tijuana.
+It’s a great place for a day trip or a weekend getaway.

 All of the scams and dangers I wrote about in this article exist but the likelihood of you running into them is slim.
 Remember that Tijuana is a dangerous city but the risk can be greatly reduced by knowing what to expect and taking the small precautions outlined in this guide.